 Between Lexical Computing CZ s.r.o. and you, the customer

-Sketch Engine, as installed at https://the.sketchengine.co.uk is a web service belonging to Lexical Computing CZ s.r.o.
+The Sketch Engine, as installed at https://app.sketchengine.eu is a web service belonging to Lexical Computing CZ s.r.o.
 (LCC) and used under permission by the customer.
-Sketch Engine will normally be available continuously.
-It is hosted on a cluster of servers operated by LCC and on additional backup servers hosted by third-party organizations that might be used in case of a planned maintenance or emergency outages.
+The Sketch Engine will normally be available continuously.
+It is hosted on a cluster of dedicated servers owned and operated by LCC in datacenters.

-Electronic access to the Sketch Engine servers is by username and password using standard secure protocols.
-The integrity of the server in relation to hacker attacks and similar is closely monitored with two-factor security mechanisms and regularly updated.
+Electronic access to the Sketch Engine servers is by username and password using standard security protocols.
+The integrity of the servers in relation to hacker attacks and similar is closely monitored.
+Access protocols involve two-factor security mechanisms and are regularly updated.

-New versions of the software are tested extensively before they are brought in to service.
-We try hard to make Sketch Engine working with majority of web browsers (mainly focusing on Google Chrome and Mozilla Firefox) but generally require users to use the most recent versions of these browsers and may require to use particular browser type and version in case of difficulties.
+New versions of the software are tested extensively before they are brought into service.
+We try hard to make Sketch Engine working with majority of web browsers (mainly focusing on Google Chrome and Mozilla Firefox) but generally require users to use the most recent versions of these browsers and may require to use a particular browser type and version in case of difficulties.

 LCC stipulates that all incidents are to be reported using e-mail to email@example.com and not any other address (in particular not e-mail addresses of individual Sketch Engine team members) or using the online feedback form in Sketch Engine.
 All bug reports and incidents are counted as such from the time they are first reported by the customer.

-LCC operates a backup server in addition to its main servers.
+LCC operates backup servers in addition to its main servers.
 Backups are conducted twice a week.
 In the event of a major failure, main servers are rebuilt from the backup server.